|

 a member of a talented and industrious family, Wilder lived for a while in

 China.
-Amos Parker Wilder, a newspaper owner and editor,
+Amos Parker Wilder, a newspaper owner and editor, was U.S. consul

-and Shanghai, while Wilder's older brother, Amos Niven, was a well regarded
+general to Hong Kong and Shanghai, while Wilder's older brother, Amos Niven,

-professor of New Testament scholarship, an inspirational essayist,
+was a well regarded professor of New Testament scholarship, an inspirational

-around the tennis courts.
+ladies around the tennis courts.

-Of Wilder's sisters, Charlotte became a professor of English and
+Of Wilder's sisters, Charlotte became a professor of English

-an award-winning poet.
+and an award-winning poet.
 Isabel was the author of three popular novels

 and the curator of Yale University's theater archive.
 The youngest Wilder